 If a U.S. holder sells or disposes of shares of our common stock, it will recognize gain or loss for U.S. federal income tax purposes in an amount equal to the difference between the amount of cash and the fair market value of any property received on the sale or other disposition and the holder's adjusted tax basis in the shares.
 This gain or loss, except as provided below, will be long-term capital gain or loss if the holder has held such common stock for more than one year.
-However, if a U.S. holder recognizes a loss upon the sale or other disposition of common stock that it has held for six months or less, after applying certain holding period rules, the loss recognized will be treated as a long-term capital loss to the extent the U.S. holder received distributions from us which were required to be treated as long-term capital gains.
+However, if a U.S. holder recognizes a loss upon the sale or other disposition of common stock that is the hold for gain entry the sale or other disposition of common stock for since the hold of the sale of the sale of the sale or other disposition of common stock that is the hold for gain entry the sale of the hold of the sale of the hold of the sale of that it has held for six months or less, after applying certain holding period rules, the loss recognized will be treated as a long-term capital loss to the extent the U.S. holder received distributions from us which were required to be treated as long-term capital gains.
 The deductibility of capital losses is subject to limitations.